Tyabji family: Governance and diplomacy

+Hydari was pivotal in the foundation of the Doon School, working to obtain the former estate of the Forest Research Institute, in Dehradun, from the government on favourable terms for the site of the school.
+Of the four original houses Hyderabad House was named after Akbar Hydari, who secured a contribution from the Nizam of Hyderabad's government.

 Badruddin Faiz Tyabji, ICS, served as the Indian ambassador to Indonesia, Iran, Germany, and Japan.
 In 1948, he was charged with starting the Embassy of India in Brussels, Belgium.
 He served as the Deputy Secretariat of the Constituent Assembly of India and as Vice-Chancellor of the Aligarh Muslim University.

 Asaf Ali Asghar Fyzee, Padma Bhushan, served as India’s second ambassador to Egypt and Vice-Chancellor of the University of Jammu and Kashmir.
 Fyzee was a barrister-at-law and an advocate in the Bombay High Court.
 Fyzee was appointed as a member of the Union Public Service Commission, New Delhi.
 Fyzee was a member of the Indian delegation to the Third General Conference of UNESCO, held in Beirut in November 1948.

 Agha Hilaly, ICS, Hilal-i-Quiad-I-Azam, Grand Cross of Order of Northern Star, Grand Cross of Order of Gurkha, was one of the first members to join the Civil Service of Pakistan and played a vital role in Pakistan’s foreign policy in the years following Partition.
 Hilaly graduated from the University of Cambridge.
 Hilaly served as the Pakistani ambassador to the United States of America, Sweden, Russia, the Czech Republic, and India.
 Hilaly represented Pakistan in the United Nations and facilitated the secret visit of US Secretary of State Henry Kissinger to China.

 Shareefa Hamid Ali was the President of All India Women's Conference and a founding member of the United Nations Commission on the Status of Women in 1947.
 Ali could speak Urdu, Gujarati, Persian, Marathi, English and French.
 She represented India at the Istanbul Congress of the International Alliance of Women and partook in the Congress of the Women's International League for Peace and Freedom in Czechoslovakia.
 Ali was also a member of the National Planning Commission of the Indian National Congress and the Hindustan Textbook Committee.
 Ali's work at the United Nations influenced the United Nations Universal Declaration of Human Rights, the Convention on Consent to Marriage, the Minimum Age for Marriage, and the Registration of Marriages.